dineshdharank/Ex.No.7/README.md

 # Exno.7-Develop a prompt-based application tailored to their personal needs, fostering creativity and practical problem-solving skills while leveraging the capabilities of large language models.

-# Date:
+# Date: 17.11.2025
-# Register no.
+# Register no: 212223050013
+# Aim:
-# Aim: To develop a prompt-based application using ChatGPT - To demonstrate how to create a prompt-based application to organize daily tasks, showing the progression from simple to more advanced prompt designs and their corresponding outputs.
+To develop a prompt-based application using ChatGPT - To demonstrate how to create a prompt-based application to organize daily tasks, showing the progression from simple to more advanced prompt designs and their corresponding outputs.

-#AI Tools Required:
+## Objective

+To understand how LLMs interact with user prompts.
+To build a simple application that processes user input and generates meaningful output.
+To explore customization of prompts for personal or real-world use cases.

 # Explanation:
 Prompt: